juanRCoder/juanRCoder/README.md

 </h1>

 ## About me:
-<p align="center">I'm from Peru and I have an undeniable passion for programming.
+<p align="center" style="display:flex; align-items: center; justify-content: center;">I'm from Peru and I have an undeniable passion for programming.
 My real excitement lies in the ability to create new and exciting experiences on the web.
 I am eager to continue growing as a developer and face future projects with creativity and determination.</p>

 - 📚 &nbsp; I'm a Full Stack Developer student at Holberton School.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.